pavanvidem/training-material/topics/imaging/tutorials/dicom-anatomical-3d/tutorial.md

 # Getting the Image Data

-In this tutorial, we will be using a publicly available CT dataset of a torso, scanned between the thorax chest and the pelvis.
+In this tutorial, we will be using a publicly available CT dataset of a human torso, scanned between the thorax and the pelvis.

 > <hands-on-title>Data upload</hands-on-title>